WalletBuilding/WORM/doc/Technical-description-of-the-implementation-of-a-distributed-file-storage.md

     DFS - decentralized file storage.

     - PMN - parallel masternode.
-A new layer of masternodes of the Luxcoin network that implements dfs functionality using its own protocol.
-PMNs are completely independent of the usual Luxcoin masternodes networks and not support their protocol.
+A new layer of masternodes of the Wormcoin network that implements dfs functionality using its own protocol.
+PMNs are completely independent of the usual Wormcoin masternodes networks and not support their protocol.
 PMN organize a network among themselves, by analogy with the usual masternodes.

-    - To install a PMN, a Luxcoin network user should not undergo additional checks or block any amounts of coins on his account (as was done for ordinary master notes).
+    - To install a PMN, a Wormcoin network user should not undergo additional checks or block any amounts of coins on his account (as was done for ordinary master notes).
 It is enough to have s GB of free disk space (s in the current implementation is a constant network parameter that is the same for all PMNs).

-    - A user of any lux network node may request to add multiple copies of his file(s) to the PMN network for a time-based fee.
+    - A user of any worm network node may request to add multiple copies of his file(s) to the PMN network for a time-based fee.
 For this, a user needs to create a transaction of a certain type that stores the address of the node that created the request, which will not be added to the blockchain but will be transmitted over the network in the same way as normal transactions.